postmanlabs/labs-docs/v6/postman/collection_runs/working_with_data_files.md

 [![import data file](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Collection_Runner_Import_Data.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Collection_Runner_Import_Data.png)

 See the red-circled highlighted area in the above screen.
-Use this option to import your data files.
+Use this option to select your data files.

 ### Working with the sample files